Carnival Changing Loyalty Status from Nights at Sea to Amount Spent on Cruises and Credit Card

 What Happens to Your Current Status?

 Carnival isn’t stripping status immediately; there’s a transition plan in place.
-Current VIFP members will retain their existing tier until 31st May 2028, giving them time to adjust.
-Diamond members get an even longer grace period, keeping their status through to 31st May 2032.
+Current VIFP members will retain their existing tier as a starting point in Carnival Rewards until December 31, 2028, giving them time to adjust.

 The image features Carnival Breeze's red VIFP (Very Important Fun Person) Club card and promotional materials laid out on a textured orange and white striped surface, highlighting the exclusive perks and information provided to members.
 This represents a welcoming gesture for guests, enhancing their onboard experience with a personal touch.